bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-6-methods-references.rst

           // Create a Date object with today's date

-          // Call the isBirthday method to see if today is the friend's birthday
+          // Call your friend's isBirthday method with today's date object

       }
   }